AndreaCeccarelli/attack_generation/README.md

 **EXECUTION**

-We recommend to execute with the following order.
+We strongly recommend to execute with the following order.

 1. Execute ALAD (eGAN).
 Move to the folder where you installed ALAD, and you can execute ALAD on ADFANet and CICIDS respectively with: